-FRENCH LANGUAGE IV: GT-AH4 3 CR.
-(3L)
+FRENCH LANGUAGE IV: GT-AH4

-PRQ: Successful completion of FRE 211, or permission of the Department Chair.
+PRQ: Successful completion of FRE 211, or Department Chair approval.
 Continues French I, II and III in the development of increased functional proficiency in listening, speaking, reading and writing the French language.
 Note: The order of the topics and the methodology will vary according to individual texts and instructors.
-This course is one of Statewide Guaranteed Transfer Courses.
-GT-AH4.
+This course is one of Statewide Guaranteed Transfer Courses, GT-AH4.